sheenamt/msings/README.rst

 >>> cd msings
 >>> bash dev/bootstrap.sh

-To use the virtualenv, including the programs (varscan, samtools, msi), run:
+To use the virtualenv, including the programs (samtools, msi), run:

 >>> source msings-env/bin/activate